 What Should I do if my Pet Growls When I Try to Move Him?

-There are a couple scenarios that fall into this category:
+There are a few scenarios that fall into this category of behavior, including:

 • Growling, lip curling, air snapping, and/or biting when being physically moved